Texas is a state of big ideas and bigger personalities.

 The business name selected is the key identifying and marketing component of the business.
 It should be given much thought and consideration.

 Here at crowdspring, we always recommend that you start the naming process by considering what your business brand will be.
-It’s important that your business name reflects the brand you eventually want to represent your business.
+Your business name must reflect the brand you eventually want to represent your business.

 So, start by brainstorming the values and personality traits that will embody your business.